anshtompel/Genie_ToolBox/README.md

 # Genie_ToolBox
-> This README describes multitool for analysis DNA, peptide and FASTA sequences.
+> This README describes multitool for analysis DNA, peptide and FASTQ files.

 ...you have three wishes and here they are!
-Genie ToolBox is an instrument for analysis and manipulation with DNA, protein and FASTA sequences.
+Genie ToolBox is an instrument for analysis and manipulation with DNA, protein and FASTQ files.

 ## Content